yifanz0123/yifanz0123.github.io/content/publication/ Taiwan Reunification/_index.md

 title: "The Determinants of Taiwanese Support for Reunification with the Mainland"
 authors:
 - admin
-- Nancy Qian
+- "Nancy Qian"
-- Marco Tabellini
+- "Marco Tabellini"

 author_notes: